British Flapjacks

 One of the best selections I’ve seen was last year at the Royal Cornwall Show where the Devon-made Flapjackery display made my mouth water.
 Of course we couldn’t resist buying several varieties to enjoy while watching the air show, the parachutists, the “massed parade of hounds” (so fun!) and other demonstrations, and while admiring the finest farm animals in the south of England.

-You need quick cooking rolled oats.
+- The Right Kind of Oats: For the right texture you need quick cooking rolled oats.
 NOT “instant oats.”
 And NOT old-fashioned rolled oats.
 Quick cooking and instant oats are both intended to cook quickly, but instant oats are rolled thinner and cook even faster.
 They are similar but their cooking times vary as well as their texture.
-For the right texture use quick cooking rolled oats to make traditional British flapjacks.
+Instant oats will give you a gummier texture which we don’t want, so be sure to use quick oats.

 How to Make British Flapjacks